redmouth/truffle_deploy.md/README.md

 <br><br>
 # truffle guide, how to buy token after crowdsale is deployed in console
-using truffle console to interact with node, deployed contracts...
+using truffle console to interact with node, deployed contracts... <br>
 $ truffle console
 >